HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch_infrastructure_content.md

   - [ ] A longer-term stakeholder engagement plan has been drafted that describes future phases of engagement
   - [ ] Help Desk is notified and trained for any potential support issues that may come through
   - [ ] Site visitors can subscribe to mailing list to receive updates about the Simpler.Grants.gov initiative
+  - [ ] Site visitors can sign up for user research opportunities

 #### Nice to have